14 Essential Tips for a Profitable Ecommerce Website

 - Being cheaper and more convenient than any of your competitors

 Once you’ve established what distinguishes your business from the rest, make sure you shout about it across your online presence.

 4. Address any uncertaintyYour customers, in particular first time buyers, will be hesitant to give out any sensitive details through your website.
 Other questions that might cross their minds are:

 - Is this safe?

 - Will I actually receive my order?

+5. Create content that nurtures confidence and advocacyThe easiest way to instil your customers with buying confidence is to create content that answers any anxieties they might have about purchasing something from your business.
 Many brands create a dedicated FAQs section or landing page on their site which addresses any questions that a consumer might have and they place a visible link to this section from the homepage.
 Here a list of questions that Qwerkity (formally Presents for Men) have addressed:

 Addressing payment questionsIt’s common practice for businesses to allow consumers to chose how they pay, whether it’s via PayPal or by entering their bank details.
 I’ve already addressed how you need to offer peace of mind to consumers about giving out their bank details, but you should also offer consumers a number of ways to pay.
 You can let consumers know which payment methods you accept by displaying them alongside your ‘Secured by’ Payment banner.
 Here’s how kiddicare showcase their payment options: